 The SAFE Obstetric Anesthesia Course is a three-day refresher course developed by the Ugandan Society of Anaesthesia, the Association of Anæsthetists of Great Britain and Ireland (AAGBI), and the World Federation of Societies of Anæsthesiologists (WFSA) to improve the skills of anesthesia providers for management of obstetric patients in low-resource countries.
 It was specifically designed to equip anesthesia providers, many of whom work in isolated and under-resourced environments, with a systematic approach to routine and emergent obstetrical anesthesia challenges.

-The Dalhousie team coordinated with partners at National University Rwanda to hold the first SAFE Obstetric Anesthesia Course in Rwanda in January 2013.
+The Dalhousie team coordinated with partners at University Rwanda to hold the first SAFE Obstetric Anesthesia Course in Rwanda in January 2013.
 This course trained over 120 anesthesia providers.
 A second course is scheduled for November 2013.

-NUR Faculty of Medicine Simulation and Skills Centre
+UR Faculty of Medicine Simulation and Skills Centre

 Building on a well-established partnership in anesthesia training and skill development, the Faculty of Medicine Simulation and Skills Centre (FOMSSC) project aims to enhance clinical skills and will make a direct impact on the ability of Rwandan healthcare providers to improve the health of the Rwandan people.